STAFF & BOARD

 -

-Angela has been instrumental in structuring several companies from the ground up, implementing systems and processes that promote efficiency, growth, and long-term sustainability.
-Her expertise includes financial management, human resources, compliance, and strategic planning, ensuring organizations have the tools and vision necessary to succeed.
-She excels at building community relationships, and streamlining operational processes to drive impactful outcomes.
+Angela is the Accounting and HR Manager at Solana Center.
+Her expertise includes financial management, human resources, compliance, and strategic planning.
+She develops tools and implements internal programs to ensure Solana Center’s long-term success.
+She excels at building community relationships and streamlining operational processes to drive impactful outcomes.

 -